jani-excergy/Crowd_Density_Estimation/README.md

 Step8 : To close the opened frame window press q button

-Note : I am using using CPU for tensor processing If you have GPU then change device in prototype.py
+Note : I am using using CPU for tensor processing If you have GPU then change device in prototype.py(48 line)(remove map_location=torch.device('cpu'))